 Cost of living in Bermuda

-The cost of living in Bermuda is high.
-Aside from small-scale farming of fruit, vegetables and corn, most foodstuffs are imported and the duties passed on to the consumer.
-To balance this, pay scales are higher and there are favourable tax regulations.
-When negotiating a remuneration package, expats should bear in mind that household expenses in Bermuda may be far higher than in their home country.
+The cost of living in Bermuda is high and exceeds that of the US and the UK.
+Aside from small-scale farming of fruit, vegetables and corn, most foodstuffs are imported, and the duties are passed on to the consumer.
+To balance this, pay scales are higher, and there are favourable tax regulations, although Bermuda introduced a 15 percent corporate income tax in 2025 for large multinational enterprises.

 Climate in Bermuda

-Bermuda's climate is sub-tropical.
-In the summer the weather can be too humid to do anything strenuous.
-A home with air conditioning is an essential, not a luxury.
+Bermuda’s climate is subtropical.
+In the summer, the weather can be too humid to do anything strenuous.
+A home with air conditioning is a necessity, not a luxury.
 The winters, however, are balmy and pleasant.

 Are you an expat living in Bermuda?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Bermuda.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance